What to Wear for Winter Walking

 This blog posts builds on our last one when we talked about Winter Walking tips.

-There is nothing worse that being cold and uncomfortable when you are out walking.
-Whether for a short enjoyable walk to clear your head; a full days walk with friends or walking for fitness, having the right gear makes all the difference.
+There is nothing worse than being cold and uncomfortable when you are out walking.
+Whether for a short enjoyable walk to clear your head; a full day’s walk with friends or walking for fitness, having the right gear makes all the difference.

 It’s not only about putting on what you think will be warm, it’s about clothing that can cope with you moving and sweating and ensures warmth when you stop and start to cool down too.

 I talk about dressing in layers.
 This is useful because you can put on and take off as you need to as heat builds and again, as you cool down.
 If you are already thinking that more lighter layers are better than a thick sweater, you’d be right.